Medicare is health insurance for:

 - Usually, include a Part D prescription drug plan

-When you enroll in a Medicare Advantage Plan, most Medicare services are covered through the plan and are not paid for under Original Medicare.
+With a Medicare Advantage Plan, you get your coverage through the plan and not Original Medicare.

 Medicare Part D (Medicare prescription drug coverage)